A 5 Star Professional Development Center

-Dr. Eric "Doc" Strand, Chief Spartan
+Dr. Eric "Doc" Strand

+Eric Strand here- Dr. Strand, or Doc.
+I am the Chief Spartan and lead Instructor Trainer with Spartan Scuba.
 Hi!
 If you’re on this page then you got one of my business cards.
 Let me tell you a bit about myself, and Spartan Scuba.

 First off, yes, I am a real doctor.
-I’ve been in medicine since 2001 practicing Chinese Medicine with an emphasis on injury/sports medicine and women’s health.
-Before my life in healthcare, however, I served for eight years in the US Marine Corps.
+I’ve been in medicine since 2001 practicing Chinese Medicine with an emphasis on emergency and sports medicine with a sub-specialty in women’s health.
+Before my life in healthcareI served for eight years in the US Marine Corps.
 I can’t tell you about what I did, or who I worked with, but I speak, read, and write Korean, and I didn’t before the Marines.

 Lastly I will say that as divers it is our responsibility to care for our environment, both above and below.
 We emphasize being conscientious observers underwater; enjoy the scenery up close and personal, clean up the biproduct of human existence when and where we find it, take only pictures, and leave only bubbles.